terjekv/terjekv.github.io/_posts/2019-07-23-a-day-in-marka.md

   title: The path to Grønlia cabin
   text: >
     This is a well-trodden path that for most of the way follows a creek.
-    It can get a bit wet following rains, and in winter you get ice.
+    It can get a bit wet following rains, and in winter you get ice..
-    Today though?
-It was lovely.

 - title: Grønlia cabin
   src: IMG_0842.jpg